 XR Music Videos10th July 2020

-Cross-reality (XR) as a platform for media entertainment can be much more than immersive gaming, just as film entertainment is more than blockbuster cinema.
+Extended-reality (XR) as a platform for media entertainment can be much more than immersive gaming, just as film entertainment is more than blockbuster cinema.
 Contemporary XR productions offer an expansive array of entertainment value to existing and emergent 3D media practices and beyond.
-However, this technological intervention can arguably only add further value over more traditional multimedia practices as a supplement to the main creative focus, such as music, cinema, gaming, and so forth, by making full use of the 6DoF experience as well as implementing engaging interactions and introducing player agency.
+However, this technological intervention can arguably only add further value over more traditional multimedia practices as a supplement to the main creative focus, such as music, cinema, gaming, and so forth, by making full use of the six degrees of freedom (6DoF) experience as well as implementing engaging interactions and introducing player agency.
 By approaching the use of technology creatively in this way, objects of attention within an immersive virtual environment (IVE) can be presented in such a way that audiences can move around, interact, and engage with creative materials, making the XR experience fundamentally unique and rewarding to the audience.
 Although highly immersive and engaging, 6DoF also brings to light issues concerning conventional performance practice in and for IVEs and how artists can engage new audiences with the artistic content remaining as intended.

 Finding new ways to visualize musical performance is driven by artistic creativity, a desire to technologically innovate, and a need to capture new and existing audience attention.
 Immersive XR music videos are currently being studied at V-SENSE as an emergent art form in and of themselves as many emergent mixed reality technologies are being applied in this endeavor, such as stereoscopic and 360° audiovisual spatial recording technology.
 These capture technologies serve to expand the traditional viewing medium to include further dimensions of immersion, interaction, and imagination for the audience and are closely tied to advancements being made in home PC GPU/CPU speeds, HMD optics, software data processing capabilities, and AI.